The Samsung Galaxy S10 Cryptocurrency Wallet

 Cryptocurrency traders are always attuned to any sign that blockchain technology is going mainstream.
 Over the last year, there have been quite a few signals in this regard, as some of the world’s largest companies have expressed interest.
+Since 2018, there have been quite a few signals as some of the world’s largest companies have expressed interest.

 Another major signal just arrived in February, 2019.
 Samsung, one of the world’s largest companies and a smartphone pioneer, is including a cryptocurrency wallet inside the latest release of its flagship phone, the Galaxy S10.